nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 ---

 # **5. `d` — Indices Flag**
-Adds an `indices` array showing the **start and end positions** of matches.
+- Gives an array with the **start and end positions** of the match.

 ```js
 "we love outDoorCamp".match(/outDoorCamp/di);
 // indices: [ [8, 20] ]
 ```

-✔ Great for text processing and highlighting.

 ---

 # **6. `u` — Unicode Mode**